chalmersplasmatheory/DREAM/doc/sphinx/source/frontend/api/Settings/eqsys/n_re.rst

 .. note::

-   The Dreicer generation rate :math:`\gamma_{\rm Dreicer}` should typically be disabled in simulations including the hot-tail grid.
+   The Dreicer generation rate :math:`\gamma_{\rm Dreicer}` should typically be disabled in simulations including the hot-tail grid where the thermal population is resolved kinetically.
 This is because the Dreicer generation will then be modelled using a kinetic equation and the Dreicer generation rate become a part of the hot electron flux :math:`\Phi^{(p)}_{\rm hot}`.